 Points and Perks

-- Perk: It’s a heathy restaurant quality meal.
+- Perk: It’s a restaurant quality meal.

 More Related Recipes

-Please note: The recipe in this article changes each week.
+Please note: The recipe in this article changes each periodically.
 If you want to save this recipe, please print out or download it, rather than save it to Pinterest.
 Next week, there will be a new recipe in its place.
 If you do happen to come back and not find the recipe you’re looking for, please email me and I’ll send it to you.

 Ingredients

-- 2 Tablespoon Unsalted Butter
+- 2 Tablespoon Chopped fresh basil

 Instructions